Year 7-10 Assessment and Reporting Policy

 Teachers employ a broad range of strategies to obtain information about their students' skills and understandings and plan for future learning.
 These range from asking questions during a lesson to giving a formal standardised assessment.

 In each course, a range of tasks provide evidence of student achievement.
 The teacher uses this task information, and their professional knowledge, to make judgements about student achievement.

 The requirements for each formal assessment task will be clearly described in writing (i.e. what the student needs to do, often indicating the steps involved for extended tasks).
 The criteria against which the task will be marked will be provided with the task.

 For some students, differentiation of the curriculum is required to cater for their individual learning needs.
 If there is a legitimate reason for a student to be following a modified curriculum (for example, gifted and talented students, students with a disability and additional learning needs etc), the variations are negotiated with the student and his/her parents/carers and the decisions made are documented (for example, a documented Individual Education Plan).
-This is done by the relevant school staff such as the Resource Unit teachers or Deputy Principal.
+This is done by the relevant school staff such as the Learning and Currriculum Support Staff or Program Coordinator.

 The National Assessment Program – Literacy and Numeracy (NAPLAN) assesses literacy and numeracy skills that are essential for every child to progress through school and life.
 Students in Years 7 and 9 participate in the annual NAPLAN tests in reading, writing, language conventions (spelling, grammar and punctuation) and numeracy.
 The assessment provides parents and schools with an understanding of how individual students are performing at the time of the tests.
 These tests are administered under examination conditions at Willetton SHS, usually in Week 3 and 4 of Term 2, as determined by the Department of Education.